ThuyKat/OCP-Java-17/Chapter4.md

     - reverse string: reverse()
 - Converting to String type: toString()
 - equals() is not implemented on StringBuilder class --> reference point is used to compare objects -> convert using toString() to check for equality of value.
+##  String pool
-4. String pool : collect repetitive string and reuse common ones -> contains literal values and constants appear in your program.
+-  collect repetitive string and reuse common ones -> contains literal values and constants appear in your program.
+- String Pool, also known as the String constant pool, is a special area in Java heap memory where the JVM stores String literals.
+This mechanism saves memory by avoiding the creation of dupliate String objects.
 - If the same string literals are created at compiled time, only one String object is created, hence equalilty.
 Otherwise even if two strings seems to have equal value at runtime are not actually equal :
 ```java
 var x = "Hello World";